Part-Time Wife (1961 film)

-Part-Time Wife is a low budget black and white 1961 'B' British comedy film directed by Max Varnel and starring Anton Rodgers and Nyree Dawn Porter.
+Part-Time Wife is a 1961 British black and white 'B' comedy film directed by Max Varnel and starring Anton Rodgers and Nyree Dawn Porter.
 It was written by H. M. McCormack and produced by The Danzigers.

 Plot

 Footloose and fancy-free bachelor Drew needs to find a wife to impress a visiting rich uncle.
 The uncle has made it clear Drew will only inherit his business when he's married and respectable.
 Drew's friends Tom and Jenny agree to help him out by allowing Jenny to pose as his wife.
 Tom is a struggling insurance salesman, and Drew promises him a big insurance deal to add incentive.
 Farcical complications ensue.